The Pacific Theater Island Hopping Campaigns: How the Allies Leapfrogged to Victory

 Liberation of the Philippines

-You might recall that the Philippines held immense strategic importance.
+The Philippines held immense strategic significance.

 Battle of Tarawa and the Gilbert Islands

-The three-day battle resulted in over 1,000 American and 4,700 Japanese deaths.
+The three-day engagement resulted in over 1,000 American and 4,700 Japanese casualties.

 The Marshalls: Kwajalein and Eniwetok